 Stoicism and Accepting Fate

 Imagine that you are a captured soldier detained in a prisoner of war camp.
 Your captors, who are not particularly fond of the Geneva Convention, have provided you with grim and sometimes inhumane accommodations.
 Your cell block is unheated, your bedding is covered with fleas, your meals are unpredictable and, when they are served, the food is often rotten.
 About once a week you are interrogated by your captors, who psychologically intimidate you and sometimes beat you.
 You do not know how long your detention will last, or even if you will survive.
-In these conditions, could you possibly be happy?
+In these conditions, what could you possibly do to be happy?
 First, you would have to condition yourself to ignore the physical harshness of your environment.
 Gathering all your mental strength, you might eventually get used to your cold room, unsanitary bedding and disgusting food.
 You would then have to accept that you are at the mercy of the unpredictable whims of your captors who can beat you and even kill you as they see fit.
 Having no expectations at all about circumstances beyond your control, you might eventually be able to carve out some peace of mind.
 This is precisely the Stoic philosophy for achieving happiness.
-While life is not always as despairing as a prisoner of war camp, sometimes it is that bad, and there is nothing we can do about it.
+While life is not always as despairing as a prisoner of war camp, sometimes it really feels that bad, and there is nothing we can do about it.
 If we place our hopes in pleasures that are beyond our control, we will inevitably be frustrated and unhappy.
 The moral of the story is that we should learn to accept the life that is fated for us, and never reach beyond that.

 One of the great teachers of Stoicism was Epictetus (55–135 C.E.), a former slave who knew first-hand how brutal and unpredictable life could be.
 He offers a picturesque example to explain the Stoic solution.
 Think of life as a large banquet with many people sitting around a table waiting to be fed.
 Starting at one end of the table, serving dishes of food are passed around, and guests take out portions onto their plates.
 You are near the end of the table and for all you know the serving dishes will be empty by the time they reach you.
 You should not keep glancing down the table in anticipation, Epictetus advises, but wait patiently for your turn.
 Better yet, he says, when a serving dish finally arrives, you should just pass it along without taking anything.
 This is what our attitudes should be toward the things in life that we typically crave but which we can never count on, such as good jobs, a loving family, and luxuries.
 For this Stoic formula to succeed, we must learn to habitually distance ourselves from things that we desire, even when things are going our way.
 The goal is to acquire a constant mental state of detachment so that, in the event that circumstances sour, we will not be disappointed.